Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/assigning_a_texture.rst

 This will do two things:

-- it will create a new texture data-block
+- It will create a new texture data-block.
-- also, it will add a new slot in the textures stack
+- Also, it will add a new slot in the textures stack.

 Creating a new Texture Data-Block in a non-empty slot